GGTT2/DISHAS/README.md

 In the long run, it aims, in collaboration with partner projects, at providing tools to the community to edit and analyse the different types of sources usually treated in the history of astral sciences, namely, scientific instruments, prose and versified texts, iconography and technical/geometrical diagrams, and astronomical tables.
 As a pilot attempt, DISHAS focuses on astronomical tables.

+## Important notification

+The current repository is a copy (a screenshot taken at a particular moment) of the DISHAS project developped at Paris observatory on a private gitlab.
+The source code and detailed documentation will be open at the end of the funding and after publication.
+DISHAS is currently online at the following address: [dishas.obspm.fr](dishas.obspm.fr).

 ## Getting started

 Use git command line to get the source code.